-Patient-Centred: Providing care that is respectful of (and responsive to) individual patient preferences, needs, and values.
+Patient-Centered: Providing care that is respectful of (and responsive to) individual patient preferences, needs, and values.

 As defined above, you can appreciate why this phrase means so much to your success after a placement in the US.
 STEEEP is important because it sets out the main aims for healthcare improvement for registered nurses and other healthcare professionals to uphold.
 For quality improvement in nursing, the principles of STEEEP represent a big factor in how nursing is practiced by healthcare providers across the US.

-Become STEEP with Conexus' US Ready Program
+Become STEEEP with Conexus' US Ready Program